-Your ‘Twenties’: the time in your life where you hardly have any idea who you are, yet you’re expected to have your sh*t together.
+Your ‘Twenties’: the time in your life where you hardly have any idea who you are, yet you’re expected to have it all together.

 It’s complete B.S. but it’s a growing experience.
 Every drunken mistake, every part-time job you hate, every 2AM study session, every nerve-wracking drive to an interview, every depressing car payment, every tequila shot to your accomplishments—these are the craziest and best years of your life.